syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/DataBinding.md

 1) Create a connection through any of the [.NET Framework data provider](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/data-providers) based on the type of data source that you have owned.

-2) Fill the data from the data base to a data set using the data adapter.
+2) Fill the data from the database to a data set using the data adapter.

 3) Set the `DataSource` as **Suppliers** table from the data set.